 How much does an auto dealer bond cost in Vermont?

 Vermont car dealer surety bonds are required by the Vermont Commissioner of Motor Vehicles.
-The required bond amount depends on the number of vehicles the principal sold in the year prior to application.
-SuretyBonds.com offers these bonds for different costs depending on a review of each applicant’s credit report.
+The required bond amount depends on the number of vehicles the principal sold in the two years prior to renewing their surety bond.
+The bond amounts for dealers is as follows:

 Don’t let poor credit stop you from getting the bond you need!
 SuretyBonds.com offers an exclusive bad credit bonding program through which we approve 99% of applicants.